percona/pmm-doc/source/qan-intro.rst

      * MySQL 5.1 or later (if using the slow query log)
      * MySQL 5.6.9 or later (if using Performance Schema)

    - Query Analytics data retrieval is not instantaneous and can be delayed due to network conditions.
-Query Analytics reports *no data* in such situations and displays a gap in the sparkline.
+In such situations *no data* is reported and a gap appears in the sparkline.

 .. todo:: add MySQL 8 and MongoDB reqs